Tarun553/second-brain/README.md

-# 🧠 Second Brain - Notes Manager App
+# 🧠 Second Brain - Notes & Links Manager App

 A Second Brain-style notes and content manager built using **Vite + React + TailwindCSS** on the frontend, and **Express.js + MongoDB** on the backend.
 Think of it as your personal place to store tweets, links, and notes — and even share them with others!